IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 There are multiple reasons to perform delegations.
 These cases primarily involve patient delegation choices.
 Providers rarely have the authority to delegate.
 IT staff may use delegation as part of the support for autonomous devices.

 Users may delegate authority to:

--   Device or applications that are performing a service for the patient, for example automatic glucose monitors that can provide monitoring records and receive control information from a healthcare provider service that is providing diabetic care.

 -   Advocates and proxies who are authorized by the patient to make decisions for the patient.